Union Chapel, Islington: Organ

 The organ at Union Chapel was designed and built for the size and acoustics of the new Chapel building in 1877 by master organ builder Henry "Father" Willis.
 Neither James Cubitt, the architect of the Chapel, nor Rev Henry Allon, the minister at the time, wanted the congregation to be distracted by the sight of an organ or organist: they wanted the music itself to be the focus during worship.
 The organ is therefore hidden behind ornate screens under the rose window, which itself hints at the organ's importance, with its depiction of eight angels all playing different musical instruments.

-It is one of just two organs left in the United Kingdom, and the only one in England, with a fully working original hydraulic (water powered) blowing system, which can be used as an alternative to the electric blowers.
+The organ has a fully-functional and original hydraulic (water powered) blowing system, which can be used as an alternative to the electric blowers.
+It is one of the last remaining organs of this type in the United Kingdom, and the only remaining one in England.

 The organ was restored in 1946 by Monk & Gunther; and by Harrison & Harrison in 2013.